Prescribed rate loans: an income splitting opportunity

 The tax benefits from this strategy can be substantial, in some cases.
 The highest tax rate in Alberta in 2022 is 48%, compared to only 25% for spouses in the lowest tax bracket.
 This strategy usually requires a relatively large investment portfolio, however.

 It is also important to consider the investment risks of this strategy, and your investment philosophy should be at the forefront of your thinking.
 Spousal loan funds are typically invested for a long-term horizon in publicly-listed securities or mutual funds, such as the CompassTM Portfolios and ATBIS Pool Funds.
 In contrast, if you are invested in a high-interest savings account (HISA), the interest earned on the HISA may be less than the prescribed rate.
 In this case, the spousal loan strategy may not be beneficial unless rates increase significantly in the future.

 Why consider a spousal loan now?

 The interest rate for a spousal loan, for the entire period the loan is outstanding, is based on the prescribed rate in effect at the time the loan is entered into.
-The prescribed interest rate was 2% from April 1, 2018 - June 30, 2020 but decreased to 1% as of July 1, 2020 (and will remain at this rate until at least June 30, 2021).
-This means that new spousal loans entered into during this period will benefit from the 1% rate.
-This lower borrowing cost may provide the opportunity for greater income splitting.
+The prescribed interest rate has been 1% since July 1, 2020 (and will remain at this rate until June 30, 2022).
+The prescribed interest rate will increase to 2% on July 1, 2022.
+Those considering this type of planning may wish to do so prior to the rate increase as the lower borrowing cost may provide the opportunity for greater income splitting.